CMU-15-239/BWTSmartphone/README.md

 Next, you will need to plug in your Android smartphone into the computer via USB.
 Right click the BWTForSmartphone project in the Package Explorer (usually visable on the left-hand side of the screen) and select ```Run As > Android Application```.
 Your phone should appear in a list of connected devices.
 Select it, and wait until the Console displays that the app has been successfully installed.

 Naturally, the produced .apk is designed to run exclusively on the Android platform.
 The packaged .apk file is located in ```BWTForSmartphone\bin``` after compiling.

+**Note:** *The website must be launched before the teacher app.
+The teacher app makes calls to the server's database, and if the website isn't running, the Hangman game will not populate with any words.
+This is a known bug.*

 12-16.
 Input and Output Files